mynttt/UpdateTool/README.md

 - cache-imdb.json - Cache for Agent
 - state-imdb.json - Set of jobs that have not finished
-- xml-error-<uuid>-<library>.log - List of files that could not be updated by the XML transform step (not important tbh, plex reads from the DB)
+- xml-error-{uuid}-{library}.log - List of files that could not be updated by the XML transform step (not important tbh, plex reads from the DB)
 - imdbupdatetool.log - Log file

 # Usage